gillstrom/imgurmin/README.md

 # imgurmin

-> Upload a minified image to imgur
+> Upload a minified image to imgur.com

 ## Install